pmeenan/compression-dictionary-notes/CDN.md

 }
 ```

-Once that is done, the content-encoding negotiation works perfectly and the cache supports `Vary` with the necessary headers, correctly serving
+Once that is done, the content-encoding negotiation works perfectly and the cache supports `Vary` with the necessary headers, correctly serving the appropriate responses from cache.